arkane-systems/genie/genie/docs/readme.md

 #### PLEASE NOTE

 If you cannot install from the packagecloud.io repository, especially near the end of the month, it's probably because we're over our bandwidth quota.
-Please download the package from the releases page and install it manually using _dpkg -i_ .
+Please use the other repository, or download the package from the releases page and install it manually using _dpkg -i_ .
 Alternatively, wait a few days and try again.

 ### Arch